-Mixed feelings, a leader in quarantine mar UK ‘freedom day’
+Virus surge fears, UK leader’s quarantine, mar ‘Freedom Day’

 “Either mandate it or don’t mandate it,” Kill said.
 “This is putting an inordinate amount of pressure on us.”

-Johnson’s decision to scrap the legal requirement for face masks in indoor public spaces has also sowed confusion.
-Days after the prime minister said masks would still be “expected and recommended” in crowded indoor places but not compulsory, London Mayor Sadiq Khan announced that passengers on the capital’s subways and buses must continue to wear them.
+Johnson’s decision to scrap the legal requirement for face masks in indoor public spaces — while recommending people keep them on — has also sowed confusion.

-Some retailers, like the bookstore chain Waterstones, said they would encourage customers to keep their masks on.
+London Mayor Sadiq Khan has said they will remain mandatory on the capital’s subways and buses, and some retailers said they would encourage customers to keep their masks on.
 But many believe implementing such policies will be tricky without the backing of the law.

-The end of restrictions in England on Monday is a critical moment in Britain’s handling of the pandemic, which has killed more than 128,000 people nationwide, the highest death toll in Europe after Russia.
-Other parts of the U.K. — Scotland, Wales and Northern Ireland — are taking slightly more cautious steps out of lockdown.
+Psychologist Robert West, who sits on a science panel that advises the government, said telling people to be careful without giving them thorough knowledge of risks was “like putting someone out on the road without having taught them to drive.”

-Salsa instructor Esther Alvero is one of the many who say they’re excited but fearful.
-A co-founder of Cubaneando, a company that ran salsa club nights, classes and performances for gala events before the pandemic, Alvero says she has had next to no income in the past year.
-Her savings are gone and her dancers have had to survive by taking part-time jobs as cleaners or Amazon delivery drivers.
+The end of restrictions in England is a critical moment in Britain’s handling of the pandemic, which has killed more than 128,000 people nationwide, the highest death toll in Europe after Russia.
+Other parts of the U.K. — Scotland, Wales and Northern Ireland — are taking slightly more cautious steps out of lockdown and keeping mask requirements for now.

-“I’m scared but we have to survive,” she added.
-“We have no option because the economic consequences could be worse than COVID itself.”
+At the Egg nightclub in London, clubber Alex Clark acknowledged feeling “a bit of apprehension and uncertainty.”

 Follow AP’s pandemic coverage at: